 Negotiating Child Support?
-Should You Enter Into A Private Agreement or Have Payments Assessed?
+Should You Enter Into A Private Agreement?

 Have you separated from your significant other?